obinnadyke/fobrain/README.md

 ## Contributing

 To contribute to Fobrain, please fork the repository and submit a pull request.
-Make sure to follow our contribution guidelines.
+Make sure to follow the contribution guidelines.

 ## License